eheikes/tts/README.md

 * `--type TYPE` -- Type of input text (`text` or `ssml`) (default `text`)
 * `--voice VOICE` -- Voice to use for the speech (default `Joanna` for AWS).

 Note that not all services support all options.
 For example, AWS Polly does not understand the `speed` option.
+See the [options documentation](docs/options.md) for more info.

 ## What It Does